-I have become much more tentative in my beliefs, resulting in more freedom and creativity.
+I have become much more tentative in my beliefs---resulting in much more freedom and creativity.

 And, it was very important for me to realize that my conscious awareness does not create thoughts, emotions and actions.
 The rest of my brain takes the sensory signals from my conscious awareness and quickly flows back appropriate thoughts, emotions and actions into my awareness.
-That realization expands who and what I am and greatly increases the freedom of the flow between the two aspects of myself.
+That realization expanded who and what I am---and greatly increased the freedom of the flow between my conscious awareness and the rest of my mind.

-Have fun exploring the high level abstractions and use the mental flexibility to increase freedom and creativity in your life.
+Have fun exploring the high level abstractions---use the mental flexibility to increase freedom and creativity in your life.

-that we are only know the effects of Reality?
+Are we only aware of the effects of Reality?